 To start with the good, in Australia, we had a decent run from February to May of near normal lifestyles.
 Early in the year I moved house and, for the first time in over ten years, I have a backyard where I can spend a lot of time gardening and talking to the birds, lizards and spiders.
 Furthermore, in the later half of the year, we were all able to get vaccines and to travel interstate again.

 Groundhog Day.
 That is how we began to describe each day of 2020 on video calls with work.
 Every day the same, you get out of bed, have breakfast, login to the work laptop, sit in the same spot all day, log off, eat dinner, watch tv, sleep and repeat.

 On one hand one could wonder why it is even worthwhile writing a review of a year in which almost nothing happened because everyone was at home all year.
 On the other, plenty of unusual things and changes to usual ways of living and working did happen, and it is good to document just what a utterly crazy year it has been.

 2018 has been a great year.
-I left academia, started working in the financial industry, set up a new apartment, and celebrated good times with friends.
+I changed career, set up a new apartment and celebrated good times with friends.